Warren1001/D2RInfo/Theorycrafting/Wisdom.md

 A Pul rune can drop from Nightmare Hellforge and can be farmed from Hell Countess.

 Notes:
-- Piercing Attack has a hidden % Pierce given and it varies per application.
-Razortail's is 33% while Buriza's is 100%.
 - Piercing Attack does stack with pierce, gained from the Amazon passive Pierce or the upcoming Throwing Mastery change which will give pierce as well.

 ### Amazon Usage